vinhttran/fad_diets/README.md

 ![image](images/Popularity_of_fad_diets.png)
 6. Next it is time to deal with retweets.
 These are indicated by the tweet starting with “RT”.
 Again, Keto followed by paleo is the most retweeted.
 I want to remove retweets because I only want to analyze the sentiment on original tweets.
 This leaves us with 5,683 tweets.
 7. Conduct sentiment analysis using Wit.AI (bought by Facebook).
-    a.
-Pip install Wit in the terminal.
+  * Pip install Wit in the terminal.
-    b.
-Perform more cleaning.
+  * Perform more cleaning.
 I want to deduplicate exact tweets (Note: I tested the analyzer with url’s and handles and these did not affect the score).
 Now there are 5,674 tweets.
     c.
 Output a csv file containing only the ID and the tweet on each line with a header of “0, 1” ( tweet_diet_sentiment.csv).
 This is what I feed into the sentiment analyzer.
     d.
 Run through the analyzer.
 The output is a confidence number (how confident the analyzer was assigning it a value) and a value (positive, negative, neutral).
 Output the results as a csv (outputs/tweet_diet_sentiment_result.csv)
 7. Once I have confidence numbers and values for every tweet, time to do some more EDA!